geohotstan/tinycorp-meetings/last-week-in-tinycorp/2025-02-17/meeting-transcript.md

 ##### **Geohot** [[00:46:23](https://www.youtube.com/watch?v=m7zQq40dr2M&t=2783)]
 It's impressively fast on my Mac.
 By the way, if anyone in here is a designer who wants to mess with the CSS of this, when I make the window smaller, there's no padding to the edge of the chat bubbles.
-I'm terrible at this, but if someone here wants to fix up the CSS...
+I'm terrible at this, but if someone here wants to fix up the CSS..

 ##### **Chenyu** [[00:46:59](https://www.youtube.com/watch?v=m7zQq40dr2M&t=2819)]
 Setting up the code for merge sounds good.